justin-schroeder/jpschroeder.com/content/index.md

 ## Open source

 Creating open source projects is one of my passions.
-Here are some that I’ve&nbsp;created.
+Here are some that I’ve&nbsp;made.

 :ProjectList

 ## Articles

 I generally post long form thoughts, opinions, and announcements as articles on [dev.to](https://dev.to/dashboard).
-Here are a&nbsp;few.
+Here are a few recent&nbsp;ones.

 :ArticleList

 ## Speaking

-I try to keep a running list of previous talks, meetups, and podcasts appearances&nbsp;here.
+Here’s a running list of previous talks, meetups, and podcasts&nbsp;appearances.

 :SpeakingList